what I learned redesigning my website with an AI coding agent

 6. Write the lesson back into a heuristics file.

 That last step matters.
-I wanted this to become a teaching artifact for COGS 125, Advanced Interaction Design, where I am a TA.
-Students often hear ā€œmake it clearerā€ or ā€œuse better hierarchy,ā€ but those phrases can stay abstract.
-A living markdown file gives the critique something to hold onto.
+I wanted this to become a teaching artifact for COGS 125, Advanced Interaction Design, where I am a TA in Winter 2026.
+A lot of students are just starting to use AI to build portfolio websites for course projects.
+“Make it clearer” or “use better hierarchy” can stay abstract; a living markdown file gives the critique something to hold onto.

 Download the heuristics MD Open the case study